Trump thinks he can fix golf's mess. He starts by playing golf with PGA Tour commissioner

 The PGA Tour and PIF announced an agreement on June 6, 2023, for the Saudi sovereign wealth fund to become an investor in a new commercial venture by the PGA Tour.
 That quickly got the attention of the Justice Department, and while the agreement called for a Dec.
 31 deadline, negotiations are still taking place.

-The PGA Tour struck a deal with a consortium of sports owners, Strategic Sports Group, for an initial $1.5 million investment in PGA Tour Enterprises that could grow to $3 billion.
+The PGA Tour struck a deal with a consortium of sports owners, Strategic Sports Group, for an initial $1.5 billion investment in PGA Tour Enterprises that could grow to $3 billion.

 Meanwhile, golf remains deeply divided as the PGA Tour has banned LIV players — U.S. Open champion Bryson DeChambeau, Brooks Koepka and Jon Rahm among them — from competing in its tournaments.